ccasasrodrigueztodoo/servinformaciontest/README.md

 # servinformaciontest

-This file is dib in two parts:
+This file is split in two parts:
 First django directorie called(myproject) and last one that is a python script. the first one is has the first, second and third points